What Is a USDA Certified Biobased® Product?

 Further product categories will be added to the federal purchasing list as more information is gathered on said categories.
 Decisions to this effect are handed down by the government and published in the Code of Federal Regulations, among other places.

-Since the passage of FSRIA, the USDA has furthered the initiative to promote biobased products with the BioPreferred program, which was advanced in the Agricultural Act of 2014 — alternately known as the “Farm Bill.”
-The BioPreferred program has two main initiatives:
+Since the passage of FSRIA, the USDA has furthered the initiative to promote USDA Certified Biobased Products with the USDA BioPreferred Program, which was advanced in the Agricultural Act of 2014 — alternately known as the “Farm Bill.”
+The USDA BioPreferred Program has two main initiatives:

-• Mandatory federal purchasing requirements for biobased products
+• Mandatory federal purchasing requirements for USDA Certified Biobased Products

-• Voluntary labeling on products with sufficient biobased content
+• Voluntary labeling on USDA Certified Biobased Products with sufficient biobased content

-Through the BioPreferred program, federal agencies and contractors can access training information to help in satisfying the requirements of the law.
-Participant funding is not offered through the BioPreferred program itself, but interested parties can apply for loans and grants through the Rural Development branch of the USDA.
+Through the USDA BioPreferred Program, federal agencies and contractors can access training information to help in satisfying the requirements of the law.
+Participant funding is not offered through the BioPreferred Program itself, but interested parties can apply for loans and grants through the Rural Development branch of the USDA.

 As the concept of sustainability becomes more popular with the consumer public, the goal of the USDA is to offer an easy way for people to know which products are made in part with sustainable contents.
 With the USDA Certified Biobased Product label — which displays on products made by companies that apply for and gain USDA certification based on sufficient biobased content — consumers are guaranteed of a product’s use of renewable biomass elements.